visualdoj/sts_vertex_cache_optimizer/README.md

-# sts vertex cache oprimizer
+# sts vertex cache optimizer

 Pascal port of public domain [C library](https://github.com/Sigkill79/sts) that does vertex optimization for GPU cache, as described in